 It can be tricky in the aftermath of a car accident to recover fair compensation through an insurance claim.
 After all, insurance companies know how to make a profit by minimizing or denying valid claims, and offering low settlement awards that do not cover the full cost of their claimant’s injuries and losses.
 But the more evidence and information that you have after a car accident, the stronger your claim will be, which means it isn’t as easy for insurance companies to refute.

-It also helps to have a lawyer represent you and help handle your car accident claim, according to a Glendale, CA car accident lawyer from Glotzer & Leib, LLP, as a way to ensure that your best interests are protected and that you receive maximum compensation.
+It also helps to have a lawyer represent you and help handle your car accident claim, according to a car accident attorney from Glotzer & Leib, LLP, as a way to ensure that your best interests are protected and that you receive maximum compensation.
 All too often innocent people are hurt in car accidents that someone else causes, but they don’t receive what they need financially to overcome how the crash impacted their lives and health.

 You should begin collecting evidence as soon as you can after the accident.
 That is, unless you were so severely injured that you were not able to gather evidence, in which other types of proof can be gathered at a later time.
 But if you are physically able, take photographs and video immediately following the crash, including close-ups of property damage and wide-angle photographs of the entire scene.
 Pictures can go a long way in showing what words may not fully be able to express, so gathering visual evidence is key.